mtran2022/MLOps_Capstone/README.md

 Retraining the model with additional data generally improved the Average Validation F1-score.
 Comparison between the Average Validation F1-score and Test F1-score shows the model generalizes well to unseen data.

-Model performance declines with 400K training records.
+Model performance begins to decline with 400K training records.
 This may signal a change in the data-generating process that requires development of a new model.

 | Training Records | Test Records | Average Validation F1-score | Test F1-score |